Any good tips for scanning Golf Tags on the course?

 A

-Adam Fowler posted over 7 years ago
+Adam Fowler posted about 8 years ago

 Interesting.
 How old are they and about how many rounds have you played?
 I've recently gotten the tags and am still inside my return window.
 They are supposedly more durable now but if they aren't going to live long enough to really benefit from them there may not be a point.